Reference: Problem I, Problem II, Problem III EPI 11.10

 Given an array of numbers

-appear only once and all the other elements appearexactly twice
+nums, in whichexactly two elementsappear only once and all the other elements appearexactly twice.
+Find the two elements that appear onlyonce.

 Example: